-The following questions are recommended at a minimum to complete the on-site review requirement:

-YES NO 1.
-Is the method used for counting reimbursable meals in compliance with the approved point of service requirement?
-(Meal counts must be taken at the location where complete meals are 2. served to children, including meals served in the classroom.)
-Is the point of service meal count used to determine the school's claim for reimbursement?
-3. Is the person responsible for monitoring meals correctly identifying reimbursable meals for the 4. menu-planning option selected by the SFA?
-Is the school correctly implementing policies for handling the following (as applicable): Yes No NA Image: Incomplete meals?
-Image: Second meals?
-Image: Imag 5.
-Is there a method of identifying nonreimbursable meals (i.e., not meeting meal pattern requirements, 6.
-7. seconds, adult meals), distinguishing them from reimbursable meals?
-Is someone trained as a backup for the monitor and the meal counter?
-Are there procedures for meal-counting and -claiming when the primary counting and claiming system is not available, and do staff know when and how to implement it?
-8. Are daily counts correctly totaled and recorded?
-9. If claims are aggregated, are the meal counts correctly totaled and consolidated?
+Name : Review Date: eviewe er: llowin g que stions are recom mended at a minimum to complete the on-site review requirement: NO 1. sed for counting reimbursable meals in compliance with the approved point of nent?
+(Meal counts must be taken at the location where complete meals are 2.
+3. 4.
+Is the point of se Is the person re en, including meals served in the classroom.) ervice meal count used to determine the school's claim for reimbursement? sponsible for monitoring meals correctly identifying reimbursable meals? prectly implementing policies for handling the following (as applicable): Yes No NA Incomplete meals?
+Second meals?
+Lost, stolen, misused, forgotten, or destroyed tickets, tokens, IDs, PINs?
+Visiting student meals?
+Adult and nonstudent meals (and identifying program vs nonprogram)? Á la carte?
+Student worker meals?
+Field trips?
+Charged and/or prepaid meals?
+Offer versus Serve?
+5. 6.
+7. 8. seconds, adult m Is someone train Are there proceed system is not ava Are daily counts of identifying nonreimbursable meals (i.e, not meeting meal pattern requirements, neals), distinguishing them from reimbursable meals? need as a backup for the monitor and the meal counter? dures for meal-counting and -claiming when the primary counting and claiming ailable, and do staff know when and how to implement it? as correctly totaled and recorded? gregated, are the meal counts correctly totaled and consolidated? eviewee llowin NO NO 1.
+Is the method us service required served to childred served to childred as served to childred as served to childred as a served to childred as